-- Applications for economic development loans and grants will be accepted on a rolling basis.
-The application form and underwriting criteria will be the current forms and criteria in use by the Office of Economic Development, and the size of any loan or grant will be determined based on that underwriting criteria. - Staff will review each application for completeness to ensure that the proposed project meets the criteria of this program statement and to ensure that the proposal complies with all underwriting criteria of the Office of Economic Development. - Based on the review and underwriting findings, staff will either decline the application or recommend funding. - Projects recommended by staff for funding will be briefed to the South Dallas/Fair Park Opportunity Fund board and, if recommended by the South Dallas/Fair Park Opportunity Fund board, will then proceed through the City of Dallas approval process in conformance with Office of Economic Development policies.
+• Applications for economic development loans and grants will be accepted on a rolling basis.
+The application form and underwriting criteria will be the current forms and criteria in use by the Small Business Center, and the size of any loan or grant will be determined based on that underwriting criteria.

+• Staff will review each application for completeness, to ensure that the proposed project meets the criteria of this program statement, and to ensure that the proposal complies with all underwriting criteria of the Small Business Center.

+• Based on the review and underwriting findings, staff will either decline the application, or recommend funding.

+• Projects recommended for funding will be briefed to the Opportunity Fund advisory board.